Sweet Grass Hills: Formation and natural features

 The hills were formed in the early Paleogene period, and geologically are known as stocks - intrusive igneous rock forced up from below and solidified.
 Because of uplift and erosion, the overlying rock formations have disappeared.
 The upper slopes of the hills have not been glaciated and would have stood above the ice sheet that covered the area during the last ice age.
 Since the Sweet Grass Hills are at a higher elevation than the surrounding prairie, temperatures are cooler and precipitation is higher.
 Forested areas, consisting mainly of Douglas fir, are therefore able to grow on the hills' slopes.

+Climate

+Goldbutte 7 N is a weather station 5.5 miles (8.9km) northeast of West Butte (Montana).

 Cultural significance

 The Sweet Grass Hills are a sacred site of the Blackfoot aboriginal people who live on both sides of the 49th parallel north which forms the Canada–United States border.
 The Hills were the site of a battle between Native people and wolfers in 1872.
 The Sweet Grass Hills Treaty of 1887 was signed between the Blackfeet and the United States, ceding 17,500,000 acre of land to the US Government, and dividing the remaining 6,000,000 acre into three separate reservations – The Blackfeet, Fort Belknap and Fort Peck.
 This is often referred to as the Sweet Grass Hills Treaty/Agreement and was ratified by congress in 1888.
 In 1993, the Hills were listed as one of America's Most Endangered Places.
 Mineral claims were staked here by Manhattan Minerals in 1995.

+Several TV transmitting towers were erected on Mount Royal in the late 20th Century to relay broadcasts from Lethbridge and Great Falls.
+Despite the low power of these rebroadcasting transmitters, their high elevations relative to the surrounding terrain allow even the UHF signals to be received as far north as the southern outskirts of Lethbridge.
+The transmitters remain in place today, although storm damage may keep some of them off the air for months at a time.